mayasharma2110/Keep-Riding/README.md

 #### Imagery

 I found some images from the internet and further information can be found in the credits section.
+I aimed to pick a good balance of images to show horse riding in action and also horses in a field.

 ## Features